 The Company has entered into amended and restated employment agreements (collectively, the "Employment Agreements") with each of the NEOs.
-The annual base salaries payable under the Employment Agreements, as adjusted for 2014, were \$1,110,000 for Mr. Lampropoulos; \$405,000 for Mr. Stanger; \$400,000 for Mr. Stephens; \$400,000 for Ms. Perry; and \$350,000 for Mr. Frost.
+The annual base salaries payable under the Employment Agreements, as adjusted for 2015, were \$1,210,000 for Mr. Fred P. Lampropoulos; \$405,000 for Mr. Stanger; 275,000 EUR for Mr. Birkett (Mr. Birkett's base salary was adjusted to \$500,000 in November 2015 upon his appointment as the Chief Financial Officer of the Company); \$450,000 for Mr. Wright; \$500,000 for Mr. Justin J. Lampropoulos; \$400,000 for Mr. Frost; \$400,000 for Mr. Stephens (before the termination of his employment in 2015); and \$400,000 for Ms. Perry (before the termination of her employment in 2015).
 The amount of the base salary payable to each NEO may be subject to change based on review by the Compensation Committee on an annual basis.
 The employment status of each of the NEOs pursuant to the Employment Agreements is "at will": however, the Employment Agreements provide for mandatory severance payments to each NEO in the event the NEO's employment with the Company terminates for certain reasons in connection with a "Change in Control."
 Those severance arrangements are discussed in greater detail below under the heading "Executive Compensation Tables and Discussion - Potential Payments upon Termination or Change in Control."